-&lt;sup>4 Customary international law results from a general and consistent practice of States that they follow from a sense of legal obligation.
-With regard to this article, the customary international law minimum standard of treatment of aliens refers to all customary international law principles that protect the economic rights and interests of aliens.
+4 Customary international law results from a general and consistent practice of States that they follow from a sense of legal obligation.
+With regard to this Article, the customary international law minimum standard of treatment of aliens refers to all customary international law principles that protect the economic rights and interests of aliens.

-- (a) any existing or future customs union, free trade area, free trade arrangement, common market, monetary union or similar international agreement or other forms of regional cooperation to which either of the Parties is or may become a party; or the adoption of an agreement designed to lead to the formation or extension of such a union, area or arrangement; - (b) any existing bilateral investment agreements (also commonly-referred to as "investment guarantee agreements", "investment promotion and protection agreements", or "international investment agreements"); - (c) any existing or future international investment agreements between or among ASEAN Member States, including investment agreements between or among Member States of ASEAN and any one or more third States; or - (d) any arrangement with a non-Party or parties in the same geographical region designed to promote regional cooperation in the economic, social, labour, industrial or monetary fields within the framework of specific projects. - 3.
-For greater certainty, paragraphs 1 and 2 shall not be construed as granting to investors options or procedures for the settlement of disputes other than those set out in Section One (Settlement of Disputes between a Party and an Investor of the other Party) of Chapter III (Dispute Settlement).
+- (b) any existing bilateral investment agreements (also commonly referred to as "investment guarantee agreements", "investment promotion and protection agreements" or "international investment agreements"); - (c) any existing or future international investment agreements between or among Member States of a regional economic community, including investment agreements between or among Member States of a regional economic community and any one or more third States; or - (d) any arrangement with a non-Party or parties in the same geographical region designed to promote regional cooperation in the economic, social, labour, industrial or monetary fields within the framework of specific projects. - 3.
+For greater certainty, paragraphs 1 and 2 shall not be construed as granting to investors options or procedures for the settlement of disputes other than those set out in Section One (Settlement of Disputes between a Party and an Investor of the Other Party) of Chapter III (Dispute Settlement).

-ARTICLE 5 EXPROPRIATION
+ARTICLE 5 EXPROPRIATION5

 - 1. Neither Party shall nationalise, expropriate or subject to measures having effect equivalent to nationalisation or expropriation (hereinafter referred to as "expropriation") the investments of investors of the other Party unless such a measure is taken on a non-discriminatory basis, for a public purpose, in accordance with due process of law, and upon payment of compensation in accordance with this Article. - 2.
 The expropriation shall be accompanied by the payment of prompt, adequate and effective compensation.
 Compensation shall be equivalent to the fair market value of the expropriated investment immediately before the expropriation or before the impending expropriation became public knowledge, whichever is earlier.
-Such compensation shall be effectively realisable, freely usable, and freely transferable in accordance with Article 7 (Transfers) and made without undue delay.
+Such compensation shall be effectively realisable, freely usable and freely transferable in accordance with Article 7 (Transfers), and made without undue delay.
 The compensation shall include interest at a commercially reasonable rate for that currency, accrued from the date of expropriation until the date of payment. - 3.
-For Singapore, notwithstanding paragraphs 1 and 2, any measure of expropriation relating to land, which shall be as defined in its existing domestic legislation on the date of entry into force of this Agreement, shall be for a purpose and upon payment of compensation in accordance with the aforesaid legislation.
+Notwithstanding paragraphs 1 and 2, any measure of expropriation relating to land, which shall be as defined in the Party's existing domestic legislation on the date of entry into force of this Agreement, shall be for a purpose and upon payment of compensation in accordance with the aforesaid legislation.

-&lt;sup>5 Article 5 (Expropriation) is to be interpreted in accordance with Annex 1 (Expropriation).
+5 Article 5 (Expropriation) is to be interpreted in accordance with Annex 1 (Expropriation).